Blog | Resource Hub

 Written by Snapdocs | October 07 2025

-According to the MBA’s Q2 2025 Quarterly Mortgage Bankers Performance Report, the average cost to originate a loan climbed to $11,074, while revenue averaged $11,614—leaving lenders with just $540 in profit per loan.
-With margins under this much pressure, operations teams must constantly find new ways to drive efficiency and protect profitability.
-At Snapdocs, we believe the path to recovering these costs starts in the back office—the engine behind every loan—where AI can deliver meaningful improvements in accuracy, speed, and cost savings.
+According to the MBA’s Q2 2025 Quarterly Mortgage Bankers Performance Report1, the average cost to originate a loan climbed to $10,965, while revenue averaged $11,914—leaving lenders with just $950 in profit per loan.
+With margins under pressure, leaders must constantly find new ways to drive efficiency and protect profitability.
+At Snapdocs, we believe the path to recovering these costs starts in the back office—the "engine" behind every loan—where AI can deliver meaningful improvements in accuracy, speed, and cost savings.

-This article is the second in our three-part series on how AI is reshaping mortgage operations.
-In Part 1, Smarter, Faster, Leaner: How AI is Reshaping Mortgage Operations, we explored the fundamentals of AI in mortgage operations.
+This article is the second in our three-part series on how AI is reshaping mortgage.
+In Part 1, Smarter, Faster, Leaner: How AI is Reshaping Mortgage Operations, we explored the fundamentals of AI in mortgage.
 Here, we focus on the back office: why it’s the best place to begin applying AI, the most effective approach to do it, and the measurable results lenders can achieve.

 When most people picture mortgages, they think of signing documents and getting the keys to a new home.
-But behind every smooth closing is the back office, where fulfillment and operations teams do the critical work that ensures loans close accurately and on time.
+But behind every smooth closing, fulfillment and operations teams are doing critical work to ensure loans close accurately and on time.

 The back office includes costs directly tied to the following: